 In September 2017, Hurricane Maria devastated Puerto Rico causing considerable impacts to both natural and human communities.
 For this small Caribbean island, the ramifications of global climate change are visceral and imminent.

 However, Puerto Rico’s is not a story of desperation but of resilience.

-In collaboration with Dr. Isabel Rivera-Collazo, Climate Science Alliance (CSA), Para la Naturaleza (PLN), Vida Marina, Wildlife Conservation Society (WCS), and the Center for Climate Change Impacts and Adaptation at Scripps Institution of Oceanography (CCCIA), the DUNAS project was convened to restore coastal dunes in northern Puerto Rico that were severely degraded by Hurricane Maria.
+In collaboration with Dr. Isabel Rivera-Collazo, Climate Science Alliance, Para la Naturaleza, and Wildlife Conservation Society, the DUNAS project was convened to restore coastal dunes in northern Puerto Rico that were severely degraded by Hurricane Maria.
 Although sand dunes are vulnerable to damage, they are critical for protecting ecological environments, cultural artifacts, and human communities.

 By weaving together cultural, ecological, and community values we lay the groundwork for a resilient future.

 DUNAS provides a unique community-based model for how to bridge social and environmental resilience through climate adaptation strategies and solutions.